stramont/Beats-Bot/README.md

 Run with `python3 main_driver.py`.
 Evolutionary algorithm parameters could be edited inside this file.

+After running, 5 files will be produced in the current directory: 4 of them are musicXML files, and one of them is a fitness plot graph.
+(4 files are produced because of the slight variations that occur in creating the song)

+To listen to one of these musicXML file songs, use a program such as MuseScore: https://musescore.org/en.

 ## Current Ruleset mapping
 000 - c4
 001 - d4